mtumilowicz/java9-objects-new-methods/README.md

     the range
 * `int checkFromIndexSize(int fromIndex, int size, int length)` -
 Checks if `[fromIndex; fromIndex + size) c [0; length)`.
+    * returns fromIndex if the sub-range within bounds of the range

 # project description
 We provide basics tests of above mentioned methods.
 Below